python-poetry/poetry/README.md

 You either have to use `sync` or `clean` to fix that.

+#### Too limited in scope

-Finally, the `Pipfile` is just a replacement from `requirements.txt` but in the end you will still need to populate your `setup.py` file (or `setup.cfg`) with the exact same dependencies you declared in your `Pipfile`.
+Finally, the `Pipfile` is just a replacement from `requirements.txt` and, in the end, you will still need to populate your `setup.py` file (or `setup.cfg`) with the exact same dependencies you declared in your `Pipfile`.
 So, in the end, you will still need to manage a few configuration files to properly setup your project.